mirzaskola/SEProject2023/README.md

 This version of Spoiler Alert includes the following features:

-- CRUD operations for the "content" entity
+- CRUD operations for the "content", "user", "rating", "offer", "genre" entities
-- Endpoint: `/rest-api/content`

 Feel free to explore the exciting world of movies and series with Spoiler Alert!